-Sol: Rotational losses consist of friction and windage losses and eddy current and hysteresis(core losses).
+Sol: Rotational losses consist of friction and windage losses and eddy current and hysterisis(core losses).
 Since the two machines are mechanically coupled, friction and windage losses are the same for both machines.
 But the generator has more excitation and so has more core losses.
 This is compensated by the larger armature current, larger field distortion, and hence the larger stray losses of motor.
-Thus, both Statement (I) and Statement (II) are true but Statement (II).
+Thus, both Statement (I) and Statement (II) are true but Statement (II) is not the correct reason for Statement (I).